mbakhoff/htmlbasic5/readme.md

 ### Cross Site Scripting (XSS) attacks

-The forum allows the users to post any content and then shows in in the threads.
+The forum allows the users to post any content and then shows it in the threads.
 There's nothing stopping the users from posting bad stuff, such as scripts.
-For example, an attacker could post the following code snippet as a post:
+For example, an attacker could post the following code snippet:
 ```html
 <script>document.location.assign('http://evil.com');</script>
 ```